ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 ### Initialize with Customized Template

-Feel free to contact us when:
+Dynamsoft Technical Support can help you on providing a customized barcode decoding template.
+Feel free to <a href="https://www.dynamsoft.com/Company/Contact.aspx" target="_blank">contact us</a> when:

-- Performance is not satisfying.
+- The performance is not satisfying.
 - The templates are puzzling
-- Specific requirements on performance
+- You have specific requirements on the performance

 If you have confirmed the following information, we will be able to provide an even more powerful template.